Talking to your partner about your mental health

 It can be really tough to put how you’re feeling into words, let alone how your mental health might impact that.
 Firstly, there’s no way to explain things badly or say the wrong thing.
 It’s all about you and how you’re feeling.

-But if you’re feeling worried or anxious about talking about your mental health, it’s worth running through what you might want to say in a ‘dry’ run with somebody who already knows, or a support helpline, such as ours.
+But if you’re feeling worried or anxious about talking about your mental health, it’s worth running through what you might want to say in a ‘dry’ run with somebody who already knows what is going on.

 - Going somewhere where you won’t be interrupted and where the other person can hear you